-Prerequisite: Pre- or Co-requisite: PSYC 5235 Learning Principals or previous course in learning.
+Prerequisites: Pre- or Co-requisite: PSYC 5235 or previous course in learning.
 Admission to the Clinical Psychology, School Psychology, or Family Therapy program.

-PSYC 6236 - Child and Adolescent Family Therapy
+PSYC 6236 Child and Adolescent Family Therapy

 Family therapy approaches to problems of children and adolescents; focus on multiple contexts such as family, school, and community.

-Prerequisite: PSYC 5233 Introduction to Family Therapy and PSYC 5234 Family Life Cycle.
+Prerequisites: PSYC 5233 and PSYC 5234.
 Admission to the Family Therapy program.

-PSYC 6238 - Applied Behavior Analysis
+PSYC 6238 Applied Behavior Analysis